 - Find out what their Social Security benefits will be by creating an account with the Social Security Administration

 - Keep in mind: The Social Security Administration can provide information, but can’t give you specific advice for your particular situation such as when to claim

 - Since the woman will most likely be the survivor of a married couple, it is essential their claiming strategies reflect that

-- Create a retirement plan with a Registered Social Security Analyst (RSSA) who can support you in making the optimal claiming decision
+- Work with a Registered Social Security Analyst (RSSA) who can support you in making the optimal claiming decision for your particular situation

 SSA Fact Sheet